World Bank's Zoellick to step down, U.S. eyes spot

 As the bank looked for ways to help, the global financial crisis of 2008 threatened to undermine more than a decade of strong growth in emerging and developing countries.

-"I've looked at the challenge as trying to shift with global shifts and really emphasize the need to modernize multilateral institutions," he said.
-"As an executive I've tried to stress a combination of ideas and action.
-I would describe it as a relentless pragmatism."

-Zoellick often tried to stir up issues in opinion pieces ahead of international summits, including one that proposed that gold be used as reference point in setting currency exchange rates.

-Under Zoellick, World Bank lending increased sharply to $44 billion (28 billion pounds) in fiscal 2010 from $13.5 billion in 2008, reflecting increasing development demands of fast-rising countries in Asia, Africa, Latin America and the Middle East.
+Under Zoellick, World Bank lending increased sharply to $44 billion (28 billion pounds) in fiscal 2010 from $13.5 billion in 2008, reflecting the increased development needs of fast-rising countries in Asia, Africa, Latin America and the Middle East.

-He also won new resources for the World Bank despite budget strains in the developed world by convincing fast-growing emerging economies like China and Brazil to pony up funding.
-He championed more voting power for emerging countries, appointing the first World Bank chief economist from China and naming more women in senior-level positions.
+Zoellick also won approval for an $86.2 billion increase in the Bank's general resources.
+It was the first increase in more than 20 years.
+He championed more voting power for emerging economies and convinced China, Brazil and others to contribute more funding.

+Despite budget strains in the developed world, Zoellick lobbied for and secured more than $90 billion in pledges to replenish a separate World Bank fund for the poorest countries.

-He has also championed the need for better governance in the Middle East and called and a more grassroots approach to development in response to revolutionary changes across the region.
+In an effort to modernize the World Bank, he has given a greater voice to emerging economies.
+He has also championed the need for better governance in regions such as the Middle East, where street protests toppled dictators in Tunisia, Egypt and Libya.

-(Additional reporting by Glenn Somerville, Susan Cornwell and Laura MacInnis; editing by Kenneth Barry and Andrew Hay)
+(Additional reporting by Glenn Somerville, Susan Cornwell and Laura MacInnis; editing by Kenneth Barry)